nyscapes/nywalker-server/README.md

 ## Who are we?

-This project is listed in GitHub under the [NYScapes](http://nyscapes.org) collective, but (for now) it represents mostly the work of [Moacir P. de Sá Pereira](http://moacir.com), of NYU’s [English Department](http://english.fas.nyu.edu).
+This project is listed in GitHub under the [New York Scapes](http://newyorkscapes.org) collective, but (for now) it represents mostly the work of [Moacir P. de Sá Pereira](http://moacir.com), of NYU’s [English Department](http://english.fas.nyu.edu).
 [Prof. Tom